HyperDenton/butd-pytorch-docker/README.md

 will pull the latest image from dockerhub.
 Use `sudo` if needed.

 #### To Build
+Pull the Dockerfile:
 `git clone https://github.com/HyperDenton/butd-pytorch-docker`

+Goto the repo directory:
 `cd butd-pytorch-docker`

+Build the image:
 `docker build .`

 ### Try the image
+Start the image and enter the image `bash`:
-`sudo docker run --rm -it denton35/butd-pytorch-docker`
+`sudo docker run --gpus all --rm -it denton35/butd-pytorch-docker`

+in which

+`--gpus all` to enable [NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-docker);

+`--rm` to remove the image after use;

+`-it` to enter the image `bash`.

+For more usage of Docker, please visit [Docker Reference Page](https://docs.docker.com/engine/reference/builder/).